UweKeim/SimpleBackup/README.md

 ## Introduction

-For testing purposes I often do the following steps:
+For testing purposes of our [CMS](http://www.zeta-producer.com) I often do the following steps:

 1. Copy a whole folder from somewhere onto my local PC.
 1. Do some (modifying) operations on this folder.